Arevio IORP II edition is complete for pension funds and easy to use

 It is the role of your actuarial consultant(s) to help you define what data to extract from your Risk Management system in view of the demanded contents.
 They will do this by checking the XBRL taxonomy that gives the set of data to provide, how to present it and what business rules to be compliant with.

-Navigating in Arevio IORP II edition’s user interface will intuitively guide them to the most appropriate organisation of facts, concepts, contexts and tuples.
+Navigating in Arevio IORP II edition’s user interface will intuitively guide them to the most appropriate organisation of facts, concepts, contexts and dimensions.

 Our XBRL team is quite familiar with the internal, XBRL-rooted, organisation of EIOPA taxonomies, as we successfully implemented the Solvency II report previously, and have been monitoring the IORP II taxonomy since the beginning.
 All our experience is embedded into Arevio IORP II edition and it is now yours to benefit from it: how to understand optimally the constraints of the taxonomy and to get a better command of the report’s contents.